timharek/timharek.no/content/uses.md

 - [Slack][slack].
 Communication at work.
 - [Mattermost][mattermost].
 A great open source alternative to Slack.
 - [Dozer][dozer].
 Hide icons from the menu bar on macOS.
-- [Hammerspoon][hammerspoon].
-Automate everything on macOS with Lua.
 - [Lulu][lulu].
 Network monitor for macOS.
 - [AppCleaner][appcleaner].
 When I delete apps, I want to get rid of everything.
 - [MacUpdater][macupdater].
 Keeping my Mac up to date.